DeInfernal/ComfyUIGridMaker/README.md

 * `--skip_mass_generation` - a very specific flag - if set, the program will skip the final XY-plot generation (so it will only make images that composes the plot, but not the plot itself).
 * `--make_html_table` - in addition (or, if --skip_mass_generation is supplied, standalone) to graphical table, make an interactive HTML page where every single picture could be clicked, enlarged, etc.
 * `--yes` - when generation is finished, the script will wait till you press 'enter' to finish it.
 Supply it with '--yes' flag, and it will not ask for any key, but shut down when it finishes.
+* `--cleanup` - before generation, check the output folder and delete every file that is not matching the filenames that **should** be here.
 * `--ignore_non_replacements` - another specific flag.
 If NOT set, then at the stage of replacing dynamic variables with values (found in Axises), if after replacing the variable, nothing has changed in the workflow, the program will halt with error, possibly notifying you that what you about to generate will look the same as your previous generations (since there was nothing to change in the first place anywhere).
 If you are somehow OKAY with that, and asknowledge that there is a points in script where nothing will change - you must set this flag, so program will not halt at those stages.